 Designed by Italian architect Giuseppe Piermarini, La Scala was inaugurated in August 1778 to replace the Teatro Regio Ducale, destroyed in a fire in 1776.
-It was constructed on the site of the Santa Maria della Scala church.
+It was constructed on the site of the former church of Santa Maria alla Scala, from which it derives its name.

 La Scala was restored and extended to plans by Swiss architect Mario Botta between 2002 and 2004.